petebunting/Sfm/README.rst

 - Part two of aformentioned workflow where the GNSS - camera delay is inputted prior to the output of Ortho, DSM and point cloud.

+**gpymicmac.sh**

+- Using a modification of pymicmac functionallity, this script subdivides large datasets into a grid of overlapping tiles and processes either in parallel or sequentially

+**pims_subset.py**

+- Similar to gpymicmac, this processes data using the PIMs dense matching with the facility to control the amount of image pairs processed at any one time
+- This has been written to expolit GPU processing, but it is probably quicker to use CPU processing overall with larger datsets
+- This scripts calls the MicMac PIMs function in chunks to ensure GPU memory is not overloaded
+- Tends to overload 11gb GPU with around 30 images+
+- This takes advantage of the fact it all gets written to the PIMs folder without overwrite

 Use
 ~~~~~~~~~~~~~~~~~